azu-lab/ROS2-E2E-Evaluation/README_galactic.md

 ros2 trace-analysis process /path/to/trace/directory > tracelog.txt
 babeltrace /path/to/trace/directory | grep callback_start > callback_start.txt
 babeltrace /path/to/trace/directory | grep callback_end > callback_end.txt
-cd tracetools_analysis/tracetools_analysis/analysis/e2e_analysis
+cd tracetools_analysis/tracetools_analysis/analysis/galactic
 jupyter notebook

 4. Enter the jupyter interface
-// Write the path of txt file into path = ""
+// Write the path of ~/tracelog into path_prefix = " "
 // Use rqt and cb function to find the path of end-to-end
 // Write the node name into node1, node2...
 // Write the topic name that the node subscribes into topic1, topic2...